janko/janko.io/_posts/2020-11-19-adding-authentication-in-rails-with-rodauth.md

 account management flow using the Rodauth authentication framework.
 It supports login & logout, account creation with email verification and a grace period, password change & password reset, email change with email verification, and close account functionality.
-We've seen how to require authentication for certain routes, add new fields to the registration form, and send authentication emails asynchrously.
+We've seen how to add authentication links, require authentication for certain routes, and add new fields to the registration form.

 I'm personally very excited about Rodauth, as it has an impressive featureset and a refreshingly clean design, and also it's not tied to Rails.
 I've been